Abdominal Muscle Separation During and After Pregnancy

 Daily movements can usually be modified to avoid doming, by rolling completely onto your side to get up from a reclined position.

-MYTH TO BUST – Although it’s recommended not to do certain types of abdominal muscle exercises in the second half of pregnancy, that doesn’t mean that you can’t exercise your abdominal muscles at all.
+Myth Bust #2 – Although it’s recommended not to do certain types of abdominal muscle exercises in the second half of pregnancy, that doesn’t mean that you can’t exercise your abdominal muscles at all

 You can continue to exercise the abdominal wall in a different way, by focusing on the Transverse Abdominis (TA) muscle.
 There is scientific evidence that this can significantly reduce the rate of DR after childbirth.
 The TA is the deepest layer of abdominal muscles and acts like a ‘corset’ to hold in the abdominal contents and give support to the spine.
 A physiotherapist can show you how to do these exercises correctly.